 I think it best suits a fairly thick fabric with a bit of rigidity to give it the boxy shape.
 I have made it here in the first picture in a really gorgeous dark blue with a slight lurex thread running through it that you can’t really see in the picture – it sits perfectly with this season’s metallics trend that is everywhere (and not just for the Christmas season).

-There is a step-by-step tutorial to go with the pattern.
 The key to this top is the bias binding finishing that you need to run around the curved neckline and the curved side vents.
 I keep meaning to do my own tutorial on this but haven’t got round to it yet.
 So, in the meanwhile, here is a good one I found on Youtube from FashionSewingBlogTV that explains how to do it beautifully.
 (Scroll down to bottom of the page).
 She uses shop-bought bias binding, but I made my own from the leftovers of the fabric I was using.
 Have a look at my post for how to do this.
 It is so cheap and easy that it seems like madness not to!
 Don’t forget to Stay Stitch your curves!

 My second version here in lime green and grey, is made from a completely different soft satin-finish fabric.
 It is actually just a cheap lining type material but looks great in this style and, because it is a more floppy fabric, it clings to the body more and looks a little more fitted.

 And finally, my favourite of all, is this massive daisy print.
 I have backed it with a plain heavy weight black satin material as a contrast as you can see from the back view.
 It does stand out quite stiffly and looks great with fitted trousers or a fitted skirt.